 Too often people believe that product performance is what innovation is about.
 It’s an important part, but remember there are nine other types of innovation.

 Innovative product performance addresses the value, features, and quality of your offerings.
-These can be completely new products or updates to existing products that add value.
+These can be completely new products or updates to existing products that add value to your Product Lifecycle Management.
 Product performance is about delivering a long-term competitive advantage, rather than simply replicating a slightly better version of a product your competitors are making.

 - Product System – How do you create complementary products and services?